mosets/docs/importer.md

  		link_name, mycheckbox
  		"Example", "value1|value2|value3"

+The order of the values are irrelevant.
+If the values you defined here are does not exists in any of your field elements, they will be removed when your listing is saved or updated.
+To fix this, edit your field and add the new value as part of your field elements.

 ### Owner {#csv-owner}
 Enter User ID to the `user_id` column.
 This information can be found from Joomla's User Manager.
 If no user ID is specified, the listing will be assigned to the current user running MT Importer.